webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

     return window.location.href === "https://my-site.example.com/";
   }

+  // required: typically should be left as-is.
+  // must return an object, with optional fields:
+  //   state: passes fixed state to behavior context (ctx)
+  //   opts: passes options to behavior context (ctx). this may be
+  // useful when injecting behaviors directly into the browser, and
+  // provides a basis for passing options to custom behaviors from
+  // browsertrix and archiveweb.page in the future. static init() {
+    return {};
+  }

   // optional: if true, will also check isMatch() and possibly run
   // this behavior in each iframe.
   // if false, or not defined, this behavior will be skipped for iframes.